PKF Funds & Family Office COVID-19 Accelerator series

 I can be involved wherever I am located

-Geography has historically been considered a barrier to successful transition in the family as, in a lot of cases, the next generation will have schooled and subsequently settled away from the main family hub, whether in a different region, country or continent.
+Geography has historically been considered a barrier to successful transition in the fam8f15088c91b446dad45802f8d211121ily as, in a lot of cases, the next generation will have schooled and subsequently settled away from the main family hub, whether in a different region, country or continent.
 This distance can make it harder when considering transition: do I give up the social ecosystem my family and I have created and move back to the family origins?

 Coronavirus has shown that there is no need to be physically present all of the time and geography is no longer the barrier we thought it was.
 The crisis is proving how hybrid working methods, often involving technological solutions, can work and deliver results for all family members.